ifd3f/caligula/README.md

 ## Features

+- Minimal, statically linked binary of ~2MB on Linux
 - Listing attached disks, and telling you their size and hardware model information
 - Confirmation dialogs so you don't `dd` your filesystem
 - Automatically decompressing your input file